rapdev-io/ha-datadog-metrics/README.md

 The integration provides the following actions.

-### Action: Datadog Metrics
+### Action: Send Datadog Metric

-The `rapdev.datadog_metrics` service is used to push metrics into datadog.
+The `rapdev.datadog_metrics` service is used to push metrics via dogstatsd into datadog.

 - **Data attribute**: `metric`
     - **Description**: The name of the metric.
 Shows up in datadog prefixed by `prefix.<metric>` (default prefix is `hass`)